 - Created and hosted a teacher in-service focusing on Integrating Fountas and Pinnell.
 Developed hand-outs and provided follow-up materials to reinforce the concepts.

-- Served on the Curriculum Evaluation Team to assess and revamp curriculum.
+- Served on the Curriculum Evaluation Team to assess and revamp the curriculum.

 - Liaised with Special Education Teachers to revise teaching techniques used in the regular classroom setting.